solunoise/CureAphantasia/Dictionary.md

 # Mental Mechanisms

-• **Inner Monologue** - A form of thinking based on language.
-This can occur conciously or unconcsiously, and can occur in parallel ('_inner dialogue_', wherein multiple linguistic thoughts overlap).
-This is a form of Verbal Thinking and can also optionally work together with Sensory Thinking (specifically _Sound Sensory Thinking_) to create a literal audible voice or voices internally, or may be 'silent' with no sensory component.
+• **Inner Monologue** - A Mental Mechanism for hosting Verbal Thinking.
+The Inner Monologue can be activated conciously or unconcsiously, and can have parallel instances (ie '_inner dialogue_', wherein multiple Inner Monologues overlap).
+Inner Monologue primarily hosts Verbal Thinking, and can synergize with Sensory Thinking (specifically _Sound Sensory Thinking_) to 'attach' voices to Verbal Thoughts.

 • **Minds Eye** - _TBD (Note, sub-component of the `Theater of the Mind`)_